microsoft/ImagineCup/2-Building-a-Team/2.The-Importance-of-Diversity-&-Inclusion/README.md

-# Module 2 Lesson 2: The Importance of Team Diversity & Inclusion
+# Section 2 Lesson 2: The Importance of Team Diversity & Inclusion

 What we will cover:
 - Topic 1: Your Team & Your 'Wave'